papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 #### Features

 Using Podman, Zombienet deploys additional pods to enhance the monitoring and visibility of the active network.
-Specifically, pods for Prometheus, Tempo, and Grafana are included in the deployment.
+Specifically, pods for [Prometheus](https://prometheus.io/){target=_blank}, [Tempo](https://grafana.com/docs/tempo/latest/operations/monitor/){target=_blank}, and [Grafana](https://grafana.com/){target=_blank} are included in the deployment.
 Grafana is configured with Prometheus and Tempo as data sources.

 Upon launching Zombienet, access to these monitoring services is facilitated through specific URLs provided in the output: